Adding a ventilation system to your home can keep indoor air from turning stagnant and manage humidity levels.

-- Ongoing cold or flu symptoms.
+- Lingering cold or flu symptoms.
 A sore throat or runny nose that never improves could be connected to air quality.
-This is especially true if you don’t feel sick when you leave your home.
+This is especially true if you don’t have symptoms when you leave your home.

 - Watery, itchy or dry eyes.
 Your eyes are vulnerable to indoor pollution and may react by turning dry, itchy or watery.

 - Fatigue or feeling dizzy.
 Breathing in chemical pollutants can have an influence on your energy levels.

 - Frequent asthma attacks.
 Dust, pet dander, smoke and other triggers can be spread through the air or get stuck in carpet.

 - Coughing and sneezing.
 Allergies or colds can create these symptoms, but they shouldn’t be worse at home.